JohnVinyard/annotate-api/README.md

 User is not permitted to access sounds from this user
 ## `GET /users/{user_id}/annotations`
-List annotations created by a user
+List annotations created by a user with id `user_id`
 ### URL Parameters

 |Name|Description|